Our Curriculum Purpose

 We also know that by the time students arrive at secondary school, those from disadvantaged backgrounds tend to have a more limited vocabulary, lower reading ages and fewer cultural experiences.
 We believe an academic curriculum – with an emphasis on the performing arts – is an effective way to counter this.
 Subject leaders select carefully the knowledge within their disciplines that profoundly explain the world around us (sometimes referred to as Powerful Knowledge), explicitly teach subject vocabulary and provide plenty of opportunities to read.
 Our emphasis on the performing arts and on co-curricular clubs also provides a wealth of cultural experiences that students may not have access to outside of school.

 Finally, we are proud to serve a culturally diverse community and we want our curriculum to reflect and celebrate the rich diversity in culture of our local community.
 This, to a varying degree by subject, is reflected in the choice and sequence of knowledge in the curriculum.
+Parents have the right to withdraw their child from RE lessons.

 How the Curriculum is Developed